 Robert Kirbyson is an award-winning Writer, Director & Cinematographer of feature films and television.

-He is currently in postproduction on two movies, one an action film, the other a romantic comedy.
+Robert recently completed two new movies, one an action film, the other a romantic comedy.
 His previous feature directing credits include the family adventure Snowmen, winner of several "Best Film" awards from festivals including Tribeca, Dallas, and TIFF's Sprockets' program.
 He also directed the 2013 thriller Red Line, also a “Best Film” winner at the San Diego Film Festival.